Heniker/web-2fa/README.md

 }
 test()
 ```
-one solution is to lower setTimeout timings on edge & force it run code much more times
+the solution currently implemented to remedy this is terrible
-which is bad, but I guess microsoft thinks it's users have to suffer
+I guess microsoft prefers when its users have to suffer

 -->